-On August 13, 2021, the Company and Legacy Airspan completed the Business Combination, with Legacy Airspan surviving the Business Combination as a wholly-owned subsidiary of the Company, and the Company was renamed Airspan Networks Holdings Inc. Cash proceeds from the Business Combination totaled approximately \$115.5 million, which included funds held in NBA's trust account and the completion of the concurrent private placement (the "PIPE" or "PIPE Financing") of shares of the Company's common stock (the "Common Stock") and sale of the Company's senior secured convertible notes (the "Convertible Notes Financing").
+On August 13, 2021, the Company and Legacy Airspan completed the Business Combination, with Legacy Airspan surviving the Business Combination as a whollyowned subsidiary of the Company, and the Company was renamed Airspan Networks Holdings Inc. Cash proceeds from the Business Combination totaled approximately \$115.5 million, which included funds held in NBA's trust account and the completion of the concurrent private placement (the "PIPE" or "PIPE Financing") of shares of the Company's common stock (the "Common Stock") and sale of the Company's senior secured convertible notes (the "Convertible Notes Financing").

-In accordance with the terms and subject to the conditions of the Business Combination Agreement, at the effective time of the Business Combination, each share of Legacy Airspan capital stock issued and outstanding immediately prior to the Closing automatically converted into and became the right to receive a specified number of shares of the Company's Common Stock, warrants exercisable to purchase one share of the Company's Common Stock at a price of \$12.50 per share (the "Post-Combination \$12.50 Warrants"), warrants exercisable to purchase one share of the Company's Common Stock at a price of \$15.00 per share (the "Post-Combination \$15.00 Warrants") and warrants exercisable to purchase one share of the Company's Common Stock at a price of \$17.50 per share (the "Post-Combination \$17.50 Warrants") and warrants exercisable to purchase one share of the Company's Common Stock at a price of \$17.50 per share (the "Post-Combination \$17.50 Warrants, together with the Post-Combination \$12.50 Warrants and Post-Combination \$15.00 Warrants, the "Post-Combination \$17.50 Warrants, together with the Post-Combination \$19,426,486 shares of the Company's Common Stock, (ii) 3,000,000 Post-Combination \$12.50 Warrants, (iii) 3,000,000 Post-Combination \$17.50 Warrants, (iii) 3,000,000 Post-Combination \$12.50 Warrants, (iii) 3,000,000 Post-Combination \$17.50 Warrants and (v) \$17,500,000 in cash.
-The aggregate transaction consideration was allocated among the holders of shares of Legacy Airspan capital stock (including holders of shares of Legacy Airspan capital stock and holders of shares of Legacy Airspan capital stock options and participants (the "MIP Participants") in Legacy Airspan's Management Incentive Plan (the "MIP").
+In accordance with the terms and subject to the conditions of the Business Combination Agreement, at the effective time of the Business Combination, each share of Legacy Airspan capital stock issued and outstanding immediately prior to the Closing automatically converted into and became the right to receive a specified number of shares of the Company's Common Stock, warrants exercisable to purchase one share of the Company's Common Stock at a price of \$12.50 per share (the "Post-Combination \$12.50 Warrants"), warrants exercisable to purchase one share of the Company's Common Stock at a price of \$15.00 per share (the "Post-Combination \$15.00 Warrants") and warrants exercisable to purchase one share of the Company's Common Stock at a price of \$17.50 per share (the "Post-Combination \$17.50 Warrants") and warrants exercisable to purchase one share of the Company's Common Stock at a price of \$17.50 per share (the "Post-Combination \$17.50 Warrants") and the Post-Combination \$17.50 Warrants, together with the Post-Combination \$12.50 Warrants and Post-Combination \$15.00 Warrants").
+The aggregate transaction consideration paid in the Business Combination was (i) 59,426,486 shares of the Company's Common Stock, (ii) 3,000,000 Post-Combination \$15.00 Warrants, (iv) 3,000,000 Post-Combination \$17.50 Warrants and (v) \$17,500,000 in cash.
+The aggregate transaction consideration paid in the Business of Legacy Airspan capital stock including holders of shares of Legacy Airspan capital stock issued pursuant to the net exercise of warrants to purchase Legacy Airspan capital stock and holders of shares of Legacy Airspan restricted stock), holders of Legacy Airspan stock options and participants (the "MIP Participants") in Legacy Airspan 's Management Incentive Plan (the "MIP").

-Prior to the Business Combination, New Beginnings issued 11,500,000 public warrants (the "Public Warrants") and 545,000 private placement warrants (the "Private Placement Warrants, and the Public Warrants together with the Private Placement Warrants, the "Common Stock Warrants").
+Prior to the Business Combination, New Beginnings issued 11,500,000 public warrants (the "Public Warrants") and 545,000 private placement warrants (the "Private Placement Warrants").
 Following the Business Combination, the Common Stock Warrants remain exercisable for Common Stock of the Company.
 All other features of the Common Stock Warrants remained unchanged.
 There were no cash obligations for the Company pertaining to these Common Stock Warrants.